triton-inference-server/server/docs/getting_started/quickstart.md

 * Creating a Model Repository
 * Launching Triton
-* Sending an Inference Request
+* Send an Inference Request

 ## Create A Model Repository